 Also, if you are not comfortable being a leader, please know that you are always welcome to join a small group being led by a member of our team or another leader – but please do so as an active participant and please stay with your group from beginning to end.

 Finally, please not hover around/over small groups and listen to what is being shared.
 It’s not that anything super-secret is being discussed, but small groups are designed to be confidential and for there to be a gradual sense of shared vulnerability.
-Nothing shuts down the progress of a small group like someone who is not participating in the group who appears to be eavesdropping on the conversation.
+Nothing shuts down the progress of a small group like someone who is not participating in the group who appears to be eavesdropping on the conversation…it’s so awkward!